-As a contribution to understanding the relationship between clinker characteristics and heat evolution, this paper presents the results of adiabatic calorimeter tests aimed at assessing the thermal response of a range of South African cements, nominally of the same quality and standard but drawn from different manufacturing facilities across the country.
-Nine clinker samples were obtained and a cement was produced from each clinker by grinding with a controlled amount of a uniform gypsum.
+Nine clinker samples were obtained from different manufacturing facilities in the country.
+A cement was produced from each clinker by grinding with a controlled amount of the same gypsum.
 The chemical composition of the clinkers and the gypsum were determined using X-ray fluorescence (XRF) and samples of the raw clinkers were mounted, polished and etched for optical microscope study.
 These results were then used to characterise the crystallographic and chemical properties of the cements.